oracle/pgql-lang/pages/pgql-2.0-spec.md

 Above, we reversed the direction of the edge pattern so that it points from right-to-left instead of left-to-right.
 Therefore, the first variable `v1` now binds to destinations rather than sources of edges.

-### ALL_DIFFERENT
+### ALL_DIFFERENT Predicate

-The `ALL_DIFFERENT` function returns true if the provided values are all different from each other, and false otherwise.
+The `ALL_DIFFERENT` predicate returns true if the provided values are all different from each other, and false otherwise.
 The function is typically used for specifying that a particular set of vertices or edges are all different from each other.
 However, the function can be used for values of any data type, as long as the provided values can be compared for equality.

 The syntax is: